merdikim/touchline-bot/README.md

 # Touchline

-**A Telegram football agent that turns any group chat into a prediction league — with every scoreline backed by a cryptographic proof anchored on Solana.**
+**A football agent that turns any group chat into a fun league experience — with every scoreline backed by a cryptographic proof anchored on Solana.**

-Built for the TxODDS *Consumer and Fan Experiences* track.

----

-## The problem

-Every football group chat already runs a prediction league.
-It runs on memory, screenshots, and arguing.

-Someone calls 2-1.
-Someone else swears they said 2-1 first.
-The match ends and nobody agrees on who won, because the "source of truth" was whoever shouted loudest with a livescore app open.
-The social layer of football fandom has no referee.

 ## What Touchline does